mini-kep/intro/README.md

 and aims to provide open, timely, machine-readable data for reproducible analysis in economics.

-Please take a minute to [fill a poll](https://goo.gl/2wY43R) about your usage economics datasources to support our case.
+To support our case please [fill a poll](https://goo.gl/2wY43R) about your usage of economics datasources.

 Motivation: why another database for macroeconomic data?